-Applications for the on-campus PhD in Higher Education will be accepted for Fall 2018 through April 1, 2018.
-Students are admitted to the doctoral program annually for the Fall semester only.
+Applications for the on-campus PhD in Ed Leadership & Research with a specialization in Higher Education are accepted through April.
+Students are admitted to the doctoral program annually for the fall semester only.

-Only students already recommended for admission will be invited to interview for graduate assistantships during our annual visiting days March 8-9.
-(Once the site goes live, those admitted applicants will receive a notice and invitation.)
-The registration for visiting days will close mid-February so interested applicants are encouraged to submit their materials as soon as possible.
+Only students already recommended for admission are invited to interview for graduate assistantships during the annual visiting days to be held in February.
+The registration for visiting days will close February 1 so interested applicants are encouraged to submit their materials by January 15.

 Since higher education is an interdisciplinary field, we accept students with master's degrees from a variety of disciplines into our PhD program.
 However, students with no background in higher education may be required to complete additional course work and/or outside experiences.

-ELRC 7299 Intro to Scholarship in Education 3
+ELRC 7299 Introduction to Scholarship in Education (3)

-ELRC 7910 Traditions of Inquiry in Education 3
+EDCI 7910 Traditions of Inquiry in Education (3)

-ELRC 7243 Qualitative Methods in Ed Research 4
+ELRC 7243 Qualitative Methods in Educational Research (4)

 Additional research course selected with advisor’s approval